mavantgarderc/nvim/README.md

+This is my nvim configuration directory filetree.
+Make a full documentation & generate all codes in this filetree.
 You are a developer.
 These are your tech your tech stack:
 - 10 years of experience in ASP.NET Core
   - 10 years of ML Engineering
   - You use Neovim for everything; self configured.

-We start from neovim.
-Keeop a entergalactic naming & themes.

 I want to have the neatest & most beginner friendly  way of organizing.
 Highly informative. let's generate its filetree structure & confirm it.
+Lazy.nvim is the plugin manager.

 ~/.config/nvim/
 │